cmillion/gPhoton/docs/UserGuide.md

 14. flux_bgsub - The flux of the source using the unmasked annulus background subtraction.
 15. flux_bgsub_cheese - The flux of the source using the swiss cheese background subtraction.
 16. bg_cheese - The estimated number of background counts in the aperture based upon the background measured using the swiss cheese method.
+17. detx - The mean detector x pixel position of all events within the aperture and time bin, assuming an 800 x 800 pixel FoV (identical to the dimensions of the flat).
+18. dety - The mean detector y pixel position of all events within the aperture and time bin, assuming an 800 x 800 pixel FoV.
+19. detrad - The mean cartesian pixel distance of all events within the aperture and time bin from the center of the detector FoV, assuming an 800 x 800 pixel FoV.
+Observations near the detector edge (detrad ~=400) should be treated with caution.
+20. response - The mean response (flat) value assigned to all events within the aperture and time bin.
+Observations with a low response (~< 80) should be treated with caution.

 **Note on the column naming convention:** The _bgsub suffix in a column definition means that the value is background subtracted using an estimate based on an unmasked annulus.
 The _bgsub_cheese suffix means that the value is background subtracted using an estimate based on a "swiss cheese" style mask of the annulus.
 Column names which don't have these suffixes do not contain background corrected.